 2. Unqualified physical and chemical indicators

 1. (1)(1)low product density; (2)slow closure and compression speed of press, low product density gradient; (3)insufficient application of adhesives, uneven distribution, too high or too low moisture content of slab, resulting in incomplete curing of adhesives; (4)poor quality of fiber raw materials or low separation of fibers; (5)long hot pressing time or not.
 Foot;

-2. (1)(1)insufficient sizing capacity; (2)too fast pressure speed (too large product density gradient) and insufficient hot pressing time; (3)high moisture content in slab, low temperature and incomplete solidification of adhesive; (4)low density; (5)too large proportion of recycled waste fibers or sand powder; (6)insufficient cooling time of slab High stacking temperature and excessive curing degradation of adhesives;如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+2. (1)(1)insufficient sizing capacity; (2)too fast pressure speed (too large product density gradient) and insufficient hot pressing time; (3)high moisture content in slab, low temperature and incomplete solidification of adhesive; (4)low density; (5)too large proportion of recycled waste fibers or sand powder; (6)insufficient cooling time of slab High stacking temperature and excessive curing degradation of adhesives;如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at firstname.lastname@example.org in time and we will delete it at the first time.